background image showing women and children in a city devastated by war

 • Ethics washing: In order to win scheme members trust, pension fund branding strongly emphasizes human rights and responsible investing, because they know that is what the majority of scheme members want.
 Only after difficult investigation can the ugly reality be seen to be far from aligning with societal moral norms.
 Deliberate deception would very likely be an illegal breach of trust, which is a fundamental fiduciary duty.

 • UK Stewardship Code 2020: Some LGPS and most Pool companies are signatories.
-The code emphasises engagement with beneficiaries on what is important to them, among other things, to avoid negative social impacts.
+The code emphasizes engagement with beneficiaries on what is important to them, among other things, to avoid negative social impacts.
 It could reasonably be considered a negative social outcome for scheme members to know their earnings are invested in weapons manufacturers against their will.
 Signatories have a responsibility to integrate social factors important to beneficiaries into investment policy.

 Some usual excuses